Two Minutes to Midnight

 IOM Germany Film Screening

-Yael Bartana (born Israel, 1970) is an observer of the contemporary and a pre-enactor.
+Yael Bartana is an observer of the contemporary and a pre-enactor.
 She employs art as a scalpel inside the mechanisms of power structures and navigates the fine and crackled line between the sociological and the imagination.
-Over the past twenty years, she has dealt with some of the dark dreams of the collective unconscious and reactivated the collective imagination, dissected group identities and (an-)aesthetic means of persuasion.
-In her films, installations, photographs, staged performances and public monuments Yael Bartana investigates subjects like national identity, trauma, and displacement, often through ceremonies, memorials, public rituals and collective gatherings.
+In her films, installations, photographs, staged performances, and public monuments she investigates subjects like national identity, trauma, and displacement, often through ceremonies, memorials, public rituals, and collective gatherings.